How to Measure Business Plan Implementation Results in Your Company?

 Is your organizational structure the same as you have noted in your plan?
 Is the management team the same or not?
 What’s going on with the employment plans?

-These are important questions you should ask yourself as a part of the measurement process of the implementation of your business plan.
+These are important questions you should ask yourself as part of the measurement process of the implementation of your business plan.

-9. Profit/Lose
+9. Profit/Loss

 Is your profit/loss statement the same as you have planned to be in your current business plan?